Key takeaways:

 Brett, J., et al. (2015).
 Management of benzodiazepine misuse and dependence.
 Australian Prescriber.

 Centers for Disease Control and Prevention.
-(2017).
-Prescription opioids.
+(2025).
+About prescription opioids.

 Fava, G. A., et al. (2018).
-Withdrawal symptoms after serotonin-noradrenaline reuptake inhibitor discontinuation: Systemic review.
+Withdrawal symptoms after serotonin-noradrenaline reuptake inhibitor discontinuation: Systematic review.
 Psychotherapy and Psychosomatics.

 Geyskes, G. G., et al. (1979).
 Clonidine withdrawal.
 Mechanism and frequency of rebound hypertension.
 British Journal of Clinical Pharmacology.